Millau

+Millau ([mijo]; Milhau [miˈʎaw]) is a commune in Occitania, France.
+Located at the confluence of the Tarn and Dourbie rivers, the town is a subprefecture of the Aveyron department.

+Millau is known for its Viaduct, glove industry and several nearby natural landmarks such as the Gorges du Tarn.
+The surrounding Causses are renowned for their pastoral traditions and cheese production, including Roquefort.
+In this regard, the region has been part of the Causses and Cévennes World Heritage Site since 2011.

 History

 The town dates back nearly 3000 years when it was situated on the Granède hills which dominate the town.
 In the second or first century B.C, it would move to the alluvial plain on the left bank of the Tarn.
 The plain gave the town its Gallic name of Condatomagus (Contado meaning confluence and magus for the market).
 The site of Condatomagus was identified in the 19th century by Dieudonné Rey; it was close to the major earthenware centre in the Roman Empire, La Graufesenque.
 This is where luxury ceramics such as red terra sigillata were made.
 Despite major new developments in the late twentieth and early twenty-first centuries, the centre of the old Roman and medieval town on the opposite (left) bank of the Tarn remains poorly excavated, and the newly renovated Maison du Peuple, almost on the site of the old Roman forum, saw no archaeological dig prior to the excavation of the new, very deep, foundations.
 The local museum sits almost adjacent to this site.

 By the second century A.D. trade had collapsed from competition, and subsequent barbarian invasions during the fourth and fifth centuries saw the town relocate to the opposite bank, changing its name to Amiliavum, then to Milhau en Rouergat (in the Millhau language), then to the French Millhau.

 By the ninth century the town had grown.
 It a seat of viguerie, a mediaeval administrative court, and a centre for the production of lambskin gloves.
 Ramparts surrounded the town.
 The tenth and eleventh centuries saw the creation of the Viscount of Millau and subsequently passed to the Counts of Provence, the Counts of Barcelona and eventually, in 1112, to the father of the future King of Aragon, Béranger III following his marriage to the daughter of the Viscount of Millau.
 In 1187, the King of Aragon grants him the seal and communal freedom of Provence by Consular Charter.
 A consulate was thus created, and was responsible for administering the city to raise taxes and to apply justice.
 In 1271, Millau passed to the crown of the kings of France.